Osh Region: Demographics

 The resident population of Osh Region, according to the Population and Housing Census of 2009, was 1,104,248.
 Of these, 87,824 people live in urban areas, and 1,016,424 in rural ones.
 The official population estimate for the beginning of 2021 was 1,391,649.

 Ethnic composition

 The largest ethnic minority group in Osh Region is Uzbeks, forming 28% of the regional population (308,688 people) according to the 2009 census.
 In 2009, 40% of all Kyrgyzstan's Uzbeks lived in Osh Region.
 According to the 2009 Census, the ethnic composition of the Osh Region (resident population) was:

 Enclaves and exclaves

 Kyrgyzstan's only exclave within Uzbekistan is administratively part of Osh Region (Kara-Suu District).
-This is the tiny village of Barak (population 627) in the Fergana valley, located on the road from Osh (Kyrgyzstan) to Khodjaabad (Uzbekistan) about 4 km north-west from the Kyrgyz–Uzbek border in the direction of Andijan.
+This is the tiny village of Barak (population 627) in the Fergana valley, located on the road from Osh (Kyrgyzstan) to Xoʻjaobod (Uzbekistan) about 4 km north-west from the Kyrgyz–Uzbek border in the direction of Andijan.